Survival of the fittest: Anarchists

 Russian zoologist and anarchist Peter Kropotkin viewed the concept of "survival of the fittest" as supporting co-operation rather than competition.
-In his book Mutual Aid: A Factor of Evolution he set out his analysis leading to the conclusion that the fittest was not necessarily the best at competing individually, but often the community made up of those best at working together.
+In his book Mutual Aid: A Factor of Evolution, he set out his analysis leading to the conclusion that the fittest was not necessarily the best at competing individually, but often the community made up of those best at working together.
 He concluded that: In the animal world we have seen that the vast majority of species live in societies, and that they find in association the best arms for the struggle for life: understood in its wide Darwinian sense – not as a struggle for the sheer means of existence, but as a struggle against all natural conditions unfavourable to the species.
 The animal species, in which individual struggle has been reduced to its narrowest limits, and the practice of mutual aid has attained the greatest development, are invariably the most numerous, the most prosperous, and the most open to further progress.

 Applying this concept to human society, Kropotkin presented mutual aid as one of the dominant factors of evolution, the other being self-assertion, and concluded that: In the practice of mutual aid, which we can retrace to the earliest beginnings of evolution, we thus find the positive and undoubted origin of our ethical conceptions; and we can affirm that in the ethical progress of man, mutual support not mutual struggle – has had the leading part.
 In its wide extension, even at the present time, we also see the best guarantee of a still loftier evolution of our race.

 Tautology

 "Survival of the fittest" is sometimes claimed to be a tautology.
-The reasoning is that if one takes the term "fit" to mean "endowed with phenotypic characteristics which improve chances of survival and reproduction" (which is roughly how Spencer understood it), then "survival of the fittest" can simply be rewritten as "survival of those who are better equipped for surviving".
-Furthermore, the expression does become a tautology if one uses the most widely accepted definition of "fitness" in modern biology, namely reproductive success itself (rather than any set of characters conducive to this reproductive success).
-This reasoning is sometimes used to claim that Darwin's entire theory of evolution by natural selection is fundamentally tautological, and therefore devoid of any explanatory power.
+The reasoning is that if one takes the term "fit" to mean "endowed with phenotypic characteristics which improve chances of survival and reproduction" (which is roughly how Spencer understood it), then "survival of the fittest" can be rewritten as "survival of those who are better equipped for surviving".
+Furthermore, the expression does becomes a tautology if one uses the most widely accepted definition of "fitness" in modern biology, namely, reproductive success itself (rather than any set of characters conducive to this reproductive success).
+This reasoning is sometimes used to claim that Darwin's entire theory of evolution by natural selection is fundamentally tautological and therefore devoid of explanatory power.

 However, the expression "survival of the fittest" (taken on its own and out of context) gives a very incomplete account of the mechanism of natural selection.
-The reason is that it does not mention a key requirement for natural selection, namely the requirement of heritability.
-It is true that the phrase "survival of the fittest", in and by itself, is a tautology if fitness is defined by survival and reproduction.
+The reason is that it does not mention a key requirement for natural selection, namely, heritability.
+It is true that the phrase "survival of the fittest" is, in and of itself, a tautology if fitness is defined by survival and reproduction.
 Natural selection is the portion of variation in reproductive success that is caused by heritable characters (see the article on natural selection).